jayljohnson/nordhus.site/blog/2023-08-02-basebones-website-with-custom-domain.md

 This post describes a very simple way to create a simple website with a custom domain name and free hosting with github pages.

 ## Steps
-These steps wcan be completed on any web browser without using command line tools.
+These steps can be completed on any web browser.
+Command line tools are not required.

 1. Buy a domain name.
 In this example we'll use namecheap.com
 2. Set up a new github public repo